nkitanov/iaq_board/README.md

 - In the configuration I run the temperature with -1 degreeC offset.
 I found out these sensors shows a bit higher, and also there is some minimal temperature rise from conducted heat from the PCB.
 Always connect the BME280 sensor high above the PCB as in my design with the 4 pin receptacle.
 If you solder it lower on the PCB it might run hotter.
 For even more precise temperature measurement you can calibrate in esphome the value very precisely if you have access to calibrated thermometer.
 I was thinking also to experiment with thermocouple on the hole of the dust sensor fan so it can not pick up extra heat.
 This is in case if you need to use this temperature as input for a thermostat, as I do.

 These are valid for ESP8266 MCU (including the previous issues), not recommended to use that MCU because of the bellow issues:
-- periodic [WDT resets](https://en.wikipedia.org/wiki/Watchdog_timer) depending of the WiFi activity, if MCU not connected to WiFi, it's ok
+- periodic [WDT resets](https://en.wikipedia.org/wiki/Watchdog_timer) depending of the WiFi activity, if MCU not connected to WiFi, it's ok.
+This is caused by the bit banging of the UART interface.
 - web server is almost unusable as it needs a lot of memory which is not available on this tiny MCU
 - unstable [AP fallback mode](https://esphome.io/components/wifi.html#access-point-mode), causing WDT resets, so sometimes not easy to connect to WiFi without hardcoding the credentials in the firmware